LucaCardoni/typeracer-bot/README.md

 ## WARNING!
 This tool is only for educational purpose.
 I will not be responsible for any consequences if you use this tool for other purposes except education.

+## CONTRIBUTING
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the [GPL-2.0 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).